paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-5c-conservation-programs-on-government-lands.md

 **(b) Multiyear agreements**

-(1) Funds appropriated to the Department of Defense for a fiscal year may be obligated to cover the cost of goods and services provided under a cooperative agreement or interagency agreement entered into under subsection (a) of this section or through an agency agreement under [section 1535 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1535&num=0&edition=prelim) during any 18-month period beginning in that fiscal year, without regard to whether the agreement crosses fiscal years.
+(1) Funds appropriated to the Department of Defense for a fiscal year may be obligated to cover the cost of goods and services provided under a cooperative agreement or interagency agreement entered into under subsection (a) or through an agency agreement under [section 1535 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1535&num=0&edition=prelim) during any 18-month period beginning in that fiscal year, without regard to whether the agreement crosses fiscal years.

 (2) In the case of a cooperative agreement under subsection (a)(2), such funds—